 Disconnect with your ex on Facebook, Twitter, Instagram, and any other ways you continue to be weirdly “social” with each other.
 Maybe one day you can be friends again, but for now, if you’re even considering creative forms of revenge, going cold turkey is your best bet.
 Trust us, a complete lack of information about your new life will be more frustrating to your ex than a hundred pictures proving how “happy” you now are and how quickly you’ve “moved on.”

 6. Getting Rich

 This is a metaphor, people.
 Sure, you could buy a lottery ticket or sell your pristine collection of vintage action dolls on eBay.
 But what we really mean is, be successful.
 Finally get your own dance-studio business off the ground.
-Go for that promotion.
+Work with a service like ARC Resumes in OH to get your resume as slick and professional as it can be and go for that promotion.
 Insist on a raise.
 Revamp your resume.
 All that creative energy you were thinking of applying toward a meme-a-rific revenge strategy?
 Apply it to your career, instead.
 Think: What Would Beyoncé Do?
 (W.W.B.D.)

 7. Reading a Saucy Sex Manual

 The best sex of your life is yet to come!
 Don’t just mutter this like a mantra, though, or tape the saying to your bathroom mirror to help dry your tears in the morning: Instead, actually make it happen by learning a few new tricks and tips to apply to your next relationship.